Bumthang Valley

 Bumthang Valley is the main inhabited valley in the Bumthang district of Bhutan.

 History

 The Bumthang Valley is located in central Bhutan and is regarded as one of the country's most historically and spiritually significant regions.
 The main town in the valley is Jakar, which serves as the administrative and commercial centre of the district.
 Bhutan’s only brewery, which produces the *Red Panda* wheat beer, is also located in Jakar.

 Bumthang District is administratively divided into four gewogs: Chhoekhor, Tang, Chhume and Ura.

 The valley is broad and features a variety of habitats, including coniferous forests and alpine meadows.
-The local language, known as Bumthang Kha, belongs to the Tibeto-Burman family.
+The local language, known as Bumthang language, belongs to the Tibeto-Burman family.
 Each of the four valleys in Bumthang has its own dialect.